Guides · · 7 min read

 Effectively following up with prospects post-demo involves adhering to a set of best practices that can greatly enhance your approach.
 Here are four golden rules to guide your follow-up strategy:

-• Timing is key
+Timing is key

 Resist the urge to reach out immediately after a conversation.
 Allow a buffer of at least 12 working hours following the completion of the demo.
 This subtle delay ensures a more thoughtful and respectful follow-up.

-1. Practice being patient
+Practice being patient

 While meeting targets is crucial, it's essential not to transfer any undue pressure onto the prospect.
 Exercise patience and avoid rushing the process.
 Overwhelming urgency might lead prospects to distance themselves from you.

-1. Team alignment matters:
+Team alignment matters

 Before initiating a follow-up, verify that your team is fully prepared for any potential interactions.
 A smooth and seamless process post-follow-up is vital to prevent any disruptions that could cost you a prospect.

-1. Thorough recap is a must:
+Thorough recap is a must

 Scrutinize your email to ensure every aspect of the previous interaction is covered.
 The prospect should receive comprehensive details from your last conversation, reaffirming their understanding and interest.

-Streamline more of your communication
+Streamline more of your communication.

-For those seeking additional avenues to enhance responsiveness, incorporating auto-replies can be advantageous.
 Additionally, sending appointment reminders to curtail meeting no-shows and payment prompts to mitigate missed payments can prove invaluable.

 With Simpu you can automate these repetitive tasks to enable you to free up your time to concentrate on finalizing deals.
 Intrigued?
-Experience the benefits firsthand by trying Simpu free for a 14-day trial.

-Start a free trial.
+Start your free trial